 Paramount does not maintain any pension plans for the NEOs or any other employees of the Company.
-In 2022, Paramount made an RRSP contribution on behalf of each employee, including each NEO, equal to 6% of the base salary of such individual.
+In 2023, Paramount made an RRSP contribution on behalf of each employee, including each NEO, equal to 6% of base salary.
+In addition, the Corporation made an RRSP contribution of up to 3% of base salary to match any contributions that the employee elected to make with their own funds.